 Additionally, some FH&R properties have promotions offering one night free on longer stays.

-13. Receive $100 Hotel Credit with The Hotel Collection
+13. $100 Onsite Hotel Credit with The Hotel Collection

-The Hotel Collection is another luxury travel benefit available to Platinum and Gold card members.
+The Hotel Collection is another luxury travel benefit available to Amex Platinum and American Express® Gold Card members.
 With this program, you’ll receive the following benefits on stays of two nights or longer:

 - Room upgrade at check-in, when available